gentoomen/bhottu/README.md

 registerModule('Greetings', load) # add this after defining "load()" and don't place it inside "load()"
 ```

-Now let's make a functions that add and remove greeting into the table:
+Now let's make functions which will add a greeting to the table and remove a greeting from the table:

 ```python
 def addGreet(channel, sender, target, message):